 This is where shared hosting came along.
 Shared hosting lets you share a single server with other customers, exponentially lowering the cost to rent a server for a month.
 Now instead of paying $50 - $100 per month to rent an entire server, you can rent a shared server for about $5 - $10 per month.

-Right now Namecheap is offering a deal where you can get a free domain name when you purchase hosting.
-You can take advantage of the offer here
+Namecheap offers a free domain when you sign up for shared hosting.
+Sign up today to take advantage of the offer

 For Wordpress hosting Namecheap has a product called EasyWP which is a fully managed WordPress environment.
 Having a fully managed Wordpress environment is great as you can focus on your site and not on things like keeping your server up to date and other maintenance that doesn’t add to your site.